 Schedule of Decommissioning Condit Dam

-PacifiCorp schedule of decommissioning the Condit Dam
+PacifiCorp schedule for decommissioning the Condit Dam

-July 1, 2011 – With the river closure beginning on July 5th, the river community, local landowners, and whitewater outfitters were growing anxious that there would be no access to the Lower White Salmon River.
+With the river closure beginning on July 5th, the river community, local landowners, and whitewater outfitters were growing anxious that there would be no access to the Lower White Salmon River.
 Luckily, the Forest Service and PacifiCorp worked together to solve the problem, and a local cabin owner saved the day, allowing a temporary take-out to be established on his property!

 Condit Temporary Takeout